react-native-ui/dialog/README.md

 ---

 ## Notes
-- For more details about Button props please refer here: [@react-native-ui-design/button](https://www.npmjs.com/package/@react-native-ui-design/button)
+- For more details about Button props please refer here: <a href="https://www.npmjs.com/package/@react-native-ui-design/button" target="_blank">@react-native-ui-design/button</a>

 ## Contributing